DevBehindYou/MyToDo/README.md

 ## Why MyToDo?

 In a world full of complex and feature-heavy apps, MyToDo offers a refreshing alternative for those who need a simple, reliable tool to manage their daily tasks without any fuss.

+## Contribute:
+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

+## License:
+This project is licensed under the MIT License.